 The primary accreditation body for vet tech schools is Ohio is the American Veterinary Medical Association (AVMA).
 The AVMA bases it accreditation on many factors, including the quality of the curriculum, instruction, facilities, and program outcomes.
 Going to a school that does not have accreditation means students typically cannot sit for the exam required for licensure.

-Upon graduation from an accredited vet tech school in Ohio, students typically need to become certified in the state of Ohio.
+Upon graduation from an accredited vet tech school in Ohio, students typically need to become registered in the state of Ohio.
 There is no state test for licensure in Ohio, but students are required to take the Veterinary Technician National Exam (VTNE).
 To pass, vet techs need to score a 75 or greater.
 In addition to passing the test, students must submit an application to the Ohio Veterinary Medical Licensing Board (OVMLB).
 The requirements of the application include:

 Consult the OVMLB website to learn more about the rules and regulations governing working vets and vet techs in the state of Ohio.

-After the initial licensure, vet techs in Ohio must renew their licenses by March 1st in odd-numbered years.
+After the initial registration, vet techs in Ohio must renew their licenses by March 1st in odd-numbered years.
 Additionally, they must have at least ten hours of continuing education.
 At least six of these hours need to be related to veterinary medical science, while the other four hours can be non-scientific and self-taught (e.g., journals, videos, computer training, or office management).

 Becoming a vet tech in Ohio can be a rewarding choice for animal-lovers seeking a career with a bright job prospects on into the future.